New York State Department of Health undercounted Covid-19 deaths in nursing homes, attorney general's report says - KVIA

 The department “has always publicly reported the number of fatalities within hospitals irrespective of the residence of the patient, and separately reported the number of fatalities within nursing home facilities and has been clear about the nature of that reporting,” Zucker said.

+The health department has counted 12,743 confirmed and presumed-positive Covid-19 deaths among nursing home residents since the beginning of the pandemic through January 19, according to Zucker’s statement.

-With the caveat that an audit has not been completed, the statement said that 3,829 nursing home residents confirmed to have had Covid-19 died after being transported to a hospital, bringing the total number of confirmed Covid-19 deaths among nursing home residents to 9,786.
+With the caveat that an audit has not been completed, the statement said that 3,829 nursing home residents confirmed to have had Covid-19 died after being transported to a hospital — a category not previously reported publicly by the state.

-The vulnerable population accounts for 28% of confirmed Covid-19 deaths in New York since the pandemic started, the statement said.
+Nursing home residents account for 29.8% of total confirmed and presumed Covid-19 deaths in New York state since the start of the pandemic, the release said.

 “The word ‘undercount’ implies there are more total fatalities than have been reported; this is factually wrong,” Zucker said.